PrairieLearn/PrairieLearn/docs/accessControl.md

         "showClosedAssessment": false,
         "showClosedAssessmentScore": false,
         "credit": 100
+    },
+    {
+        "showClosedAssessment": false,
+        "showClosedAssessmentScore": false
     }
 ]
 ```

+Note that the `showClosedAssessment` and `showClosedAssessmentScore` statements are listed twice above, once while the assessment is in progress (`startDate` to `endDate`) and once in a second rule that will take effect after the `endDate`.

 The `showClosedAssessmentScore` access rule restriction is only useful in conjunction with [disabling real-time grading](assessment.md#disabling-real-time-grading) and setting `"showClosedAssessment": false`.